Developers

 Read and update view preferences, locale, ADHD mode, and personal profile fields.

-Stats
+Stats & Subscription

 Reference docs and copy-paste examples will keep expanding.
-Billing already runs through Creem inside the product, but public developer endpoints still focus on tasks, settings, stats, and API keys.
+Billing already runs through Creem inside the product, but public developer endpoints still focus on tasks, settings, stats, subscription, and API keys.